 Annual Recognition Dinner

-The NVCC Educational Foundation is hosting their 20th Annual Recognition Dinner on Wednesday, September 14, 2016, at The Hilton McLean in Tysons Corner.
-The Guest Speaker will be Kathleen Parker.
+The NVCC Educational Foundation is hosting their 21st Annual Recognition Dinner on Wednesday, September 13, 2017, at The Hilton McLean in Tysons Corner.
+The keynote speaker will be General Barry McCaffrey.

 Winter Catering Dinner

 On December 3, 2015, the NVCC Educational Foundation invited area restaurants, hospitality companies, and members of the VCCS Foundation Board to join the Educational Foundation, Hospitality Management Faculty, and President Scott Ralls in the final exam presentation of the hospitality management program.
 21 students meal planned, prepared, designed tablescapes, menus, drinks, and service for 36.
 The event was to bring in the industry to showcase the talented students of NOVA and the education they receive.
 The evening ended with a tour of the kitchens led by Chef Mike Herbert.